simonjanlov/flask_measurements/README.md

 Beyond the techniques mentioned above, I've during the project improved my skills with:

 - Working with environment variables
+- Working with a virtual python environment
 - The file- and folder structure of a Flask application
+- Using ChatGPT as a coding partner - working on prompting skills as well as critically evaluating suggestions and responses